 SBEM uses the National Calculation Method (NCM) to calculate the proposed buildings annual energy use and can also identify ways to save money.
 The following information is often required to provide a full calculation:

-It also takes into account the u-values of the building fabric/thermal elements (roofs, walls, windows), and once constructed, the air tightness of the building.
+It also takes into account the U-Values of the building fabric/thermal elements (roofs, walls, windows), and once constructed, the air tightness of the building.

-Overall, the SBEM Calculation provides a clear picture of the energy performance and carbon emissions of your proposed building.
+Overall, an SBEM Calculation provides a clear picture of the energy performance and carbon emissions of your proposed building.
 An obvious indication of the proposed building energy usage is shown through the Energy Performance Asset Rating which is located on the Non-Domestic Energy Performance Certificate (EPC) generated by the SBEM Calculation.

 Dynamic Simulation Modelling (DSM)